inbasperu/VisionGuard/README.md

 ## VisionGuard Backend

-The VisionGuard Backend leverages the OpenVINO model zoo to estimate a user's gaze and calculate the accumulated screen gaze time.
+The VisionGuard Backend utilizes the OpenVINO model zoo to estimate a user's gaze and calculate the accumulated screen gaze time.
 The following networks are integral to the backend:

 ### Face Detection Model